geneyx/geneyx.analysis.api/scripts/ReadMe.md

 ## ga_addClinicalRecord.py

 This python script allows the user to add a clinical record to an existing subject.
 The clinicalRecord.json file can be modified with the specific information and executed with the script.
+For the phenotypic codes, only "HP:" terms can be entered.
 Descripton of the fields can be found here:

 https://github.com/geneyx/geneyx.analysis.api/wiki/AddClinicalRecord